siddharthc-ATSKI/BMS/README.md

 >  * Web Developer Bootcamp: -[Resource link here](https://www.udemy.com/course/the-web-developer-bootcamp/)

 ## Usage
->After cloning our repository and npm i
+>After cloning our repository and  tyyping the command npm i
 >insert your values in env file
 >Write the below command in your terminal
 >nodemon index.js